Off Brand Clone Toner Cartridges - What Are They and The Dangers They Bring

 Your copier ran out of toner again, time to go buy a new one.
 You get to the store and find all the options for your device.
 One has the logo of your copier on it and one has a logo you’ve never seen before.
 The new company’s cartridge is a few bucks less than the name brand one so you think you will give it a try, save some bucks and be the office hero for the day.
 Well, don’t get ahead of yourself there.
 There can actually be some dangers with these clone toner cartridges.

 Before we get into the issues these clone cartridges can cause, its best to know how they are different than the name brand products.

 The biggest difference between original equipment manufacturer (OEM) and a clone toner cartridge is who builds it.
 OEM cartridges are constructed by the same people who put all the effort into building the actual copier.
-The toner cartridge and the machine are designed to work together as a system.

 Clone toner cartridges are made by a team of reverse engineers that buy the OEM to dissect it and learn to make it themselves.
 This can cause a lot of issues for your printer or copier as well as for your budget.